Zainab-ik/Experimental-cs/README.md

 To test this model, our benchmark dataset [test molecules](https://moleculenet.org/datasets-1) was extracted from the [MoleculeNet](https://moleculenet.org/).
 The **drug-likeness** of the *test molecules* was generated with the **druggability model**.
 This case study is more of an ML model implementation in a drug discovery pipeline.

+### Software used
+Operating system Ubuntu; Ersilia only works well on CLI Microsoft Excel to view your dataset and results.

 ### References
 1. Beker, W., Wołos, A., Szymkuć, S., & Grzybowski, B. A. (2020).
 Minimal-uncertainty prediction of general drug-likeness based on Bayesian neural networks.
 Nature Machine Intelligence, 2(8), 457-465. https://doi.org/10.1038/s42256-020-0209-y
 2. Turon, G., Duran-Frigola, M. (2022).
 Ersilia Model Hub: a repository of AI/ML Models for neglected tropical diseases.